Properly organising a

 efficiency in sales order picking and dispatch.

-ensure that the storage facilities in a warehouse's main pallet racking area
+crucial to ensure that the storage facilities in a warehouse's main pallet

-can accommodate pallets received from suppliers.
-In contrast, the racking in a
+racking area can accommodate pallets received from suppliers.
+In contrast, the

-warehouse's picking area should be able to store a pallet of boxes that will be
+racking in a warehouse's picking area should be able to store a pallet of boxes

-assembled into customer orders without the need for pallets to be split down
+that will be assembled into customer orders without the need for pallets to be

-containing the products boxed, as an organisation's customers will receive
+pallets containing the products boxed, as an organisation's customers will

-them, to increase the efficiency and effectiveness of warehouse order picking
+receive them, to increase the efficiency and effectiveness of warehouse order

-and dispatch operations.
-The palletised product obtained from the supplier
+picking and dispatch operations.
+The palletised product obtained from the

-should match the quantity required to replenish the pick-face location.
+supplier should match the quantity required to replenish the pick-face

-units sold and dispatched to the customer should be individual, indicating that
+that the units sold and dispatched to the customer should be individual,

-the pallet received from the supplier would be sufficient to fulfil a high
+indicating that the pallet received from the supplier would be sufficient to

-volume of customer orders.
-Compatibility among the storage equipment used
+fulfil a high volume of customer orders.
+Compatibility among the storage equipment

-across warehouse zones is imperative for a warehouse's seamless and efficient
+used across warehouse zones is imperative for a warehouse's seamless and

 incompatibility in one warehouse zone can disrupt the overall product flow.
 The